-Sec.
-275. (1) As part of the year-end closing process, the department, with the approval of the state budget director, is authorized to realign sources between other federal, TANF, and capped federal financing authorizations in order to maximize federal revenues.
-This realignment of financing shall not produce a gross increase or decrease in the department's total individual line item authorizations, nor will it produce a net increase or decrease in total federal revenues, or a net increase in TANF authorization.

-7 (2) Not later than November 30, the department shall submit to 8 the house and senate appropriations subcommittees on the department 9 budget, the house and senate fiscal agencies, and the house and 10 senate policy offices a report on the realignment of federal fund 11 sources that took place as part of the year-end closing process for 12 the previous fiscal year.

-Sec.
-279. (1) All master contracts relating to human services 13 14 as funded by the appropriations in sections 103, 104, 105, 106, 107, 108, and 109 of part 1 shall be performance-based contracts 15 16 that employ a client-centered results-oriented process that is 17 based on measurable performance indicators and desired outcomes and 18 includes the annual assessment of the quality of services provided.
-19 (2) By February 1 of the current fiscal year, the department 20 shall provide the senate and house appropriations subcommittees on 21 the department budget, the senate and house fiscal agencies and 22 policy offices, and the state budget office a report detailing 23 measurable performance indicators, desired outcomes, and an 24 assessment of the quality of services provided by the department 25 during the previous fiscal year.

-Sec.
-281. By March 1 and August 1 of the current fiscal year,the department shall report on the number of FTEs in pay status by
+- 1 capped federal financing authorizations in order to maximize - 2 federal revenues.
+This realignment of financing shall not produce a - 3 gross increase or decrease in the department's total individual - 4 line item authorizations, nor will it produce a net increase or - 5 decrease in total federal revenues, or a net increase in TANF - 6 authorization. - 7 (2) Not later than November 30, the department shall submit to - 8 the house and senate appropriations subcommittees on the department - 9 budget, the house and senate fiscal agencies, and the house and - 10 senate policy offices a report on the realignment of federal fund - 11 sources that took place as part of the year-end closing process for - 12 the previous fiscal year. - Sec.
+279. (1) All master contracts relating to human services - 14 as funded by the appropriations in sections 103, 104, 105, 106, - 15 107, 108, and 109 of part 1 shall be performance-based contracts - 16 that employ a client-centered results-oriented process that is - 17 based on measurable performance indicators and desired outcomes and - 18 includes the annual assessment of the quality of services provided. - 19 (2) By February 1 of the current fiscal year, the department - 20 shall provide the senate and house appropriations subcommittees on - 21 the department budget, the senate and house fiscal agencies and - 22 policy offices, and the state budget office a report detailing - 23 measurable performance indicators, desired outcomes, and an - 24 assessment of the quality of services provided by the department - 25 during the previous fiscal year. - 26 Sec.
+281. By March 1 and August 1 of the current fiscal year, - 27 the department shall report on the number of FTEs in pay status by